destroyerOfOfficeChairs/doocMath/README.md

 subtraction, and multiplication problems.
 - Create a special kind of subtraction worksheet, the `borrow` worksheet, where every problem requires borrowing to answer correctly.
+- Create a special kind of addition worksheet, the `carry-over` worksheet, where every problem requires carrying-over to answer correctly.
 - Generate the kind of worksheet you need with command line arguments.
 - run `python3 doocMath.py --help` to see everything you need to know.
 - Specify the number of digits for each operand.